joshbaje/Drively/README-API-Integration.md

 API requests are authenticated using JWT tokens stored in local storage.
 The token is included in the `Authorization` header as a Bearer token.

-## Future Migration (Supabase)
+## Supabase Integration

-Preparation for Supabase migration includes:
+The Supabase integration includes:

 1. A complete implementation of the same API interface using Supabase client
 2. Environment variable configuration for switching between implementations
 3. Required dependencies already added to the project

-### Migration Steps

-When ready to migrate to Supabase:
+4. A provider-agnostic database connection layer (`src/database/connection.js`)
+5. A test component for verifying Supabase connection (`src/components/SupabaseConnectionTest.js`)

+### Setting Up Supabase:

 1. Set up a Supabase project and configure the database schema
 2. Add Supabase credentials to environment variables: